cloud-gov/cg-workshop/00-slides-cloudgov.md

 # to use

 * :cloud: **cloud.gov**
-* ➡️: Mission
+* ➡️: Focus on mission
 * 🕑: Eliminate long lead times
-* 💵: Your tax 💰 ($84.7B, 8.2% :cloud:)[^1]
+* 💵: Your tax 💰 ($85B, 8.2% :cloud:)[^1]
-* 🇺🇸: Excellent open-source services
+* 🇺🇸: Provide great public service

 [^1]: CIO IT Dashboard for FY2017 https://www.itdashboard.gov/#learn-basic-stats

 ^ Note: Here's my thesis.
 I want you to sign up for a PaaS.
-I'd like it to be cloud.gov, but it doesn't have to be.
-There are 3 reasons, none of which is my sales commission.
-These are my reasons and I'd like them to be yours too. ^ cloud.gov enables mission like nothing else available to the federal govt at a TCO below most other options
+In particular, cloud.gov, have to be.
+There are 4 reasons, These are my reasons and I'd like them to be yours too.

+^ cloud.gov enables mission like nothing else available to the federal govt at a TCO below most other options

-^  Note: First, it's about the DevOps.
+^ First, it's about the DevOps.
 Or DevSecOps, or DevSecCompOps.
 Regardless, since 2010 I've been an student of and advocate for DevOps practices: bring code development practices to operations (code, version control, tests, and automation, and operational awareness to developers (metrics, logging, sharing, composability, reliability).
 The DevOps why: in business, it can be summarized a short loop from "AHa!" to "KaChing" -- or "Aha" to "Mission realization".
 And this lag reduction through automation comes with better reliability and security than traditional operations. >> I want all of you to have this because, in the end, it's more sane and humane than the way we've done it.

 ^ Note: Tax dollars. $84.7 billion in unclass IT spend, only 8.2% of it in "Provisioned" Services.
 We can get much better value that than -- esp. when the budgets of many agencies are going to get slashed, we must deliver better value.